top of page

 English and Mathematics

-English and Mathematics.jpg
+English and Maths average progress.jpg

-English and mathematics results over time
+English and Mathematics results over time

-These scores show how much progress students at this school or college made in English qualifications such as GCSE re-takes, between the end of key stage 4 and the end of the 16 to 18 phase of education.
-A positive score means that, on average, students got higher grades at 16 to 18 than at key stage 4.
-A negative score means that, on average, students got lower grades than at key stage 4.
-Students are included in these measures if they did not achieve a grade 4 or higher in their GCSE or equivalent by the end of key stage 4 in that subject.
+These scores show how much progress students at this school or college made in English qualifications such as GCSE re-takes, between the end of Key Stage 4 and the end of the 16 to 18 phase of education.
+A positive score means that, on average, students got higher grades at 16 to 18 than at Key Stage 4.
+A negative score means that, on average, students got lower grades than at Key Stage 4.
+Students are included in these measures if they did not achieve a grade 4 or higher in their GCSE or equivalent by the end of Key Stage 4 in that subject.

 Retention*